Wd-Endd/emonitor-cli/README.md

 # emonitor-cli
 Emonitor-cli is a first dpkg by Endd.
-Emotion CPU, RAM or Swap,.. and display into Command Line, great for any low-end cli monitor like gemmy.
+Emotion CPU, RAM or Swap,.. and display into Command Line, great for any low-end cli monitor like Genmon.
 # Depends
 Git: To clone this repo to "Home"
 Python: Beacause this repo need python